Guang gun: Criticism

 The one-child policy, put into motion in 1980, was a controversial political subject of debate that lasted for more than six months.
 This policy was deemed unenforceable in rural areas.
 The Chinese countryside was mainly composed of agrarian societies in which manual labourers were crucial contributors.
-The imposing of this policy in such areas led to many female children to be abandoned or aborted, as they were deemed less contributing than male offspring.
+The imposing of this policy in such areas led to many female children being abandoned or aborted, as they were deemed less capable of contributing than male offspring.
 When the government noticed the number of 'missing' and unreported female children, rural families whose firstborn was female were allowed to give birth to another.
 In certain clustered areas in rural China, at its most problematic, the sex ratio was up to 150 to 197.2 male children in 100 female children.

-When the Chinese government eventually brought into light the severity of the abnormal Sex Ratio in 1993, they turned to mass propaganda to heavily promote gender equality and by " crack[ing] down on medical workers who engage in illegal sex determination and sex-selective abortion for non-medical reasons".
+When the Chinese government eventually brought into light the severity of the abnormal sex ratio in 1993, they turned to mass propaganda to heavily promote gender equality and "crack[ed] down on medical workers who engage in illegal sex determination and sex-selective abortion for non-medical reasons".

 Despite the efforts of the Chinese government to promote the protection of women and children, no effort is aimed at addressing the "problems of men, in particular, the men who cannot find brides", regarding Chinese men as "less worthy of humanitarian care or support and concern".

-In the Media
+In the media

 Jie Hao's 2010 feature film 光棍儿 Guangguner (Single Man) depicts the lives of several middle-aged bachelors living in a rural village outside of Beijing.

-kimcraig's 2021 short film, Imagined Guanggun, uses illustration and interviews with urban Chinese citizens to better understand the stigma and stereotypes associated with the term.